adriandoonan/improv-toolbox/src/content/exercises/cliffweb-60-seconds-of-silence.md

 ---
-name: "60 Seconds Of Silence"
+name: 60 Seconds Of Silence
-purpose: "Grounded Play"
+purpose: Grounded Play
-shortDescription: "Think of your brain as an excited puppy, trying to race ahead to the future.
-Here\u2019s an exercise to get it back to the present."
-description: |
-  Think of your brain as an excited puppy, trying to race ahead to the future.
+shortDescription: Think of your brain as an excited puppy, trying to race ahead to the future.
 Here’s an exercise to get it back to the present.
+description: Think of your brain as an excited puppy, trying to race ahead to the future.
+Here’s an exercise to get it back to the present.
 Two people up.
-They get a suggestion and then assume a starting position.
-After 60 seconds, the teacher says “start,” and they do.
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Grounded play"
+- Grounded play
-source: Will Hines - How to be the greatest improviser on earth"
+source: Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---